 The program accepts post-baccalaureate students for the purposes of satisfying certification or licensure.
 If a student holds a Council for the Accreditation of Counseling and Related Educational Programs-accredited masters degree in any area, an endorsement for another specialty may be received by completing an endorsement-only program.

 In Summer 2016, Fall 2016, and Spring 2017, there were 13 graduates from our Clinical Mental Health Counseling program, and 11 graduates from our Marriage, Couple and Family Counseling program, one graduate from our dual major, and 1 School Counseling program graduate.
 Our graduates consistently achieve high pass rates on the Counselor Preparation Comprehensive Examination (CPCE).
 The pass rate for these graduates taking the CPCE examination for the first time was 80 percent.
 The pass rate for state licensure exams taken last year was approximately 75 percent.
-Of the Summer and Fall 2015 and Spring 2016 graduating students, 96 percent graduated from the program in the expected time period and 95 percent of those program graduates who desired employment in the counseling profession are currently employed as professional counselors.
+Of the Summer and Fall 2016 and Spring 2017 graduating students, 95 percent graduated from the program in the expected time period and 93 percent of those program graduates who desired employment in the counseling profession are currently employed as professional counselors.